OpenAI to buy compute power from Cerebras in deal worth more than $10 billion, source says

-Jan 14 : OpenAI said on Wednesday it has agreed to purchase up to 750 megawatts of computing power over three years from Cerebras as the ChatGPT maker looks to pull ahead in the AI race and capitalize on growing demand.
+Jan 14 : OpenAI said on Wednesday it will purchase up to 750 megawatts of computing power over three years from chipmaker Cerebras as the ChatGPT maker looks to pull ahead in the AI race and capitalize on growing demand.

 The deal is worth more than $10 billion over the course of the contract, according to a source familiar with the matter.